Racism in the NYPD? It's a fact.

 The Times’ editor Bill Keller did not return an e-mail message.

-The Fighting McCarthy's [Con't] Deputy Commissioner for Operations Gary McCarthy has his big day in an Alpine, N.J. traffic court next Thursday.
-For anyone out there who may not know, Gary received a personal violation for blocking an exit lane at a gas station on the Palisades Interstate Parkway with his NYPD vehicle last February.
+The Fighting McCarthy's [Con't] Deputy Commissioner for Operations Garry McCarthy has his big day in an Alpine, N.J. traffic court next Thursday.
+For anyone out there who may not know, Garry received a personal violation for blocking an exit lane at a gas station on the Palisades Interstate Parkway with his NYPD vehicle last February.
 His wife Regina received a personal violation for “unreasonable noise.”
 Their daughter Kyla was charged with parking in a handicapped zone.

 Copyright © 2005 Leonard Levitt